Overeating, Part III: Practice Thankfulness

-Several weeks ago, I envisioned this blog post to be a little different.
-I thought I would share some practical tips for conquering any remaining problematic overeating, after binge eating stops.
-I likely will still do that at some point (although I’ve already addressed the issue a bit in the Non-Hungry Cravings post, and my focus is primarily on helping people stop binge eating – not perfect their eating habits), but this week I was inspired to take this post in a new direction.
+When I was planning out this blog series on overeating, I envisioned this third and final post to be a little different (see Part I and Part II).
+I thought I would share some practical tips for conquering any problematic overeating you may have after binge eating stops, but this week I was inspired to take this post in a new direction.

-As the Thanksgiving holiday approaches, I am suggesting that as you eat your meals and snacks, try to shift your focus to gratitude when you catch yourself worrying about overeating.
-Try to remember how fortunate you are that you can nourish your body, feel satisfied; and then have more food available the next time you are hungry.
-A mindset of being thankful for food in the present, while also being thankful for future food could curb the desire to eat too much right now.
+I believe gratitude can have a similar effect on the desire to overeat.
+If you find yourself worrying that you’ll overeat at a meal or snack, try to shift your focus to being thankful for the food that you have.
+Try to grow your appreciation for the fact that you can nourish your body, feel satisfied; and then have more food available the next time you are hungry.
+A mindset of being thankful for food in the present, while also being thankful for future food, can help curb the desire to eat too much right now.
 If you allow yourself to feel deeply grateful that food will be there for you at your next meal or snack, you will be more likely to stop eating when you are comfortably full.

 Trying to be more thankful doesn’t mean you should feel guilty about having plentiful food when others have little.
-I am simply recommending that when you begin to worry about eating too much of this or that, or when you feel a little too full after a meal; you could try gently reminding yourself that you are fortunate to be able to nourish your body, even if you don’t always do it perfectly.
+I am simply recommending that, when you begin to worry about eating too much of this or that, or when you feel too full after a meal, you try gently reminding yourself that you are fortunate to be able to eat, even if you don’t always do it perfectly.
 And be thankful that you’ll have tomorrow to try again.